HR Review Recommendations

 The goal of this transition was to facilitate a consistent, transparent, and positive client experience through the clarity, efficiency and effectiveness offered by a seamless support structure provided in collaboration between FHS HR and HR Operations.

-- Collaborated in the development and implementation of processes to create an efficient and effective HR workflow structure;
+- Collaborated in the development and implementation of processes to create an efficient and effective HR workflow structure through eForm implementation and other process automation;

 - Provided joint training sessions on new processes and initiatives;